avtandili-babilodze/Skadoosh/README.md

 The first launch downloads Godot 4.3 automatically into a local `.godot-bin/` folder (~70 MB, one time).
 After that it starts instantly.
 Nothing else to install.

+> **Auto-update:** each launch checks GitHub for a newer version and updates itself
+> before starting (it just plays the current version if you're offline).

 > **macOS note:** if it's blocked as "unidentified developer", allow it once in
 > *System Settings → Privacy & Security*, then run `./run.sh` again.